European debt crisis hits aircraft financing

 The crisis has had far-reaching effects, cutting earnings of companies worldwide and increasing uncertainty in financial markets.

-Tom Weir, treasurer of US Airways Group Inc LCC.N, said his airline has long favored European bank debt over the capital markets.
+Tom Weir, treasurer of US Airways Group Inc, said his airline has long favored European bank debt over the capital markets.

 "We felt that we were a pretty heavy user of the bank debt market.
 And it's changed pretty significantly," he said.